by Martin Maenza

 I really wasn’t totally sure what to make of this new Dove, but she obviously appeared to be on my side.
 I figured we could sort it out after wrapping things up.
 I was about to congratulate her on the capture, when suddenly we both realized that the Tiger was not under the net after all.
 “Whoa!
 She, like, disappeared again!”

-“Like, maybe she’s like the Flash or something.
+“Maybe she’s like the Flash or something.
 You know, super-speed?”

 “Perhaps,” Dove replied.
 “But if she could move that fast, you would think she could have taken us out with her kicks and punches.
 No, it’s got to be something else.”